sphinx-doc/sphinx/Doc-26/library/os.rst

 .. function:: ttyname(fd)

-   Return a string which specifies the terminal device associated with file- descriptor *fd*.
+   Return a string which specifies the terminal device associated with file-descriptor *fd*.
 If *fd* is not associated with a terminal device, an exception is raised.
 Availability:Macintosh, Unix.

 .. function:: write(fd, str)